openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `unsupported_credential_type`: requested credential type is not supported
 * `unsupported_credential_format`:  requested credential format is not supported
-* `missing_proof`: Credential Request did not contain a `proof`, and one is required in order to issue the requested credential
+* `invalid_proof`: The `proof` provided was invalid, for example:
+  * No proof was provided
-* `invalid_proof`: The `proof` provided was invalid, e.g., it was not bound to a nonce provided by the Credential Issuer
+  * The provided proof was not bound to a nonce provided by the Credential Issuer

 This is a non-normative example of a Credential Error Response: